-Legislative Recaps of the 84th Regular Session (2015)
+Legislative Recaps of the 85th Legislature (2017)

 The Texas Legislature meets regularly every 2 years (on odd-numbered years).
 At the end of a regular legislative session, hundreds of passed bills are sent to the governor for approval.
 Due to the very large number of bills and the wide variety of topics they cover, it can be difficult to get an understanding of all the new laws that were passed.

 To help the public become aware of new laws, many organizations provide summaries of new legislation.
 Below we highlight some of the legislative summaries published by news organizations, state agencies, professional organizations, and independent writers.

 Some legislative summaries may be written before the governor's veto period ends.
 Depending on when the governor receives a bill, he or she has between 10 and 20 days to veto legislation passed by the Legislature.
 Please keep this in mind when reading any legislative summary.
 We recommended consulting the governor's veto statements to ensure a bill was not vetoed.

 Previous Session Recaps

 The ATPE put together this wrap-up of the 85th Regular Session that focuses on bills related to education and educators.